singularityhub/singularityhub-docs/_posts/2019-07-19-open-for-building.md

 Importantly, since we now use a naked URL, all previously existing webhooks for your repositories will need to be checked and updated if necessary to not include www.
-You can go into your GitHub repository Settings --> Webhooks, and then select the Singularity Hub webhook and change the url to not use www., and click save.
-For example, if you see this:
+You can go into your GitHub repository Settings --> Webhooks, and then select the Singularity Hub webhook and change the url to not use www., and click save. <!--more--> For example, if you see this:

 ```
 https://www.singularity-hub.org/hooks/build/push